Observation Post Alpha

-Observation Post Alpha, OP Alpha, or Point Alpha was a Cold War observation post between Rasdorf, Hesse, in what was then West Germany and Geisa, Thuringia, then part of East Germany.
-The post overlooked part of the "Fulda Gap", which would have been a prime invasion route for Warsaw Pact forces had the Cold War erupted into actual warfare.
+Observation Post Alpha, OP Alpha, or Point Alpha was a Cold War observation post between Rasdorf, Hesse, West Germany and Geisa, Thuringia, East Germany.
+The post overlooked part of the "Fulda Gap", which would have been a invasion route for Warsaw Pact forces had the Cold War erupted into actual warfare.
 It was abandoned by the military in 1991.
 Today, the "Point Alpha" memorial commemorates the observation point's four decades of existence.
 The memorial is dedicated to keeping it and a nearby section of the inner German border as reminders of the division of Germany and the confrontation between NATO and Warsaw Pact in the Cold War.

 Location

 Observation Post Alpha is located on the Rasdorfer Berg between Rasdorf, Hesse and Geisa, Thuringia.
 It is a part of the Rhön hills.
 The Bundesstrasse 84 passing the post follows the historical route of the Via Regia from Fulda to Eisenach.